Last updated on April 23rd, 2025 at 01:05 am

 Along with the interpretive trail there are playgrounds for smaller children and a large day use area for people coming to enjoy the trail system for the day.
 Including fire pits and picnic benches, as well as lots of parking.

-Finding McLean Creek Campground
+Where Is The McLean Creek Campground

-The McClean Creek Campground can be found just off of Highway 66, 12km from Bragg Creek.
+The McLean Creek Campground can be found just off of Highway 66, 12km from Bragg Creek.
 It is clearly signposted.
 Once you turn off the highway it is just over 1km until you reach the campground entrance.
 From here the loops are well signposted and there is also a campground map at the entrance.

-Spring Camping Tricks
+Spring Camping Tips

 Bring a tarp, even if the ground is snow free its probably wet and muddy…you don’t want to be dragging that into your tent!